Skip to Main Content

 - Circulation, Reserves, student schedule and payroll: Cate

-- Really an Emergency: still let Nina know
+- Really an Emergency: still let Avery know

 If there is a question of Lewis Music Library policies, it may be documented in this guide.
-You may also call Cate, Forrest or Nina at the numbers below.
+You may also call Avery, Cate, or Laura at the numbers below.
 Never feel that you need to argue with patrons about our policies.
 Use e-mail if you just want to tell us about something.